 Tenerife is much more than just the seaside.
-You can find volcanic landscapes, parks, and a couple of historic towns.
+You can find volcanic landscapes, beautiful parks, and a couple of historic towns.
 This small Spanish island is the ‘Land of Eternal Spring’, as locals call it.
 Tenerife, a beautiful Canary Island will make you feel enthusiastic.

 The Canaries have seven main islands.
 Most popular are Tenerife, Gran Canaria, Lanzarote, and Fuerteventura.
 La Palma, La Gomera, and El Hierro have significantly fewer tourists but I heard that they also offer a beautiful exotic experience.